 Organization and Officers of the Board

-The Community Academy of Philadelphia (CAP) has a Board of School Directors traditionally made up of nine voting members* of which at least one (1) shall be a parent of a currently enrolled child(ren); one (1) shall be the Chief Executive Officer, who is by the By-Laws an ex officio, non-voting member and is by tradition the Board Secretary, and one (1) member shall be an alumnus(a) of The Community High School or Community Academy of Philadelphia Charter School.
-In addition, the Board elects from its membership for terms of one year, a Chair, a Vice Chair, and a Treasurer.
+The Community Academy of Philadelphia (CAP) has a Board of School Directors traditionally made up of nine voting members* of which at least one (1) shall be a parent of a currently enrolled child(ren); one (1) shall be the Chief Executive Officer, who is by the By-Laws an Ex-Officio, non-voting member and is by tradition the Board Secretary, and one (1) member shall be an alumnus(a) of The Community High School or Community Academy of Philadelphia Charter School.
+In addition, the Board elects from its membership for terms of one year, a Chair, a Vice-Chair, a Treasurer, and a Secretary Ex-Officio (non-voting).
 At the Annual Meeting held each year in September, the Board elects its officers for the upcoming year and reaffirms or elects the Chief Executive Officer (CEO).
-The incumbent officers of the Board are Chairman, Jack FitzSimmons, MD, MBA; Vice Chair, Wendy Williams, MSW; Treasurer, Frank J. Viola, Jr, MA, MPA; and Secretary ex officio (non-voting), Joseph H. Proietta, EDM (CAPCS' CEO).
+The incumbent officers of the Board are Chairman, Jack FitzSimmons, MD, MBA; Vice-Chair, Wendy Williams, MSW; Treasurer, Frank J. Viola, Jr, MA, MPA; and Secretary Ex-Officio (non-voting), Alberta P. O’Brien, EdD (CAPCS' CEO).
 The Executive Committee, made up of the Officers as stated above, is the only standing committee established by the By-Laws, but there are four (4) standing committees established by the Board.
-The other standing Committees are the Education Committee chaired by Vice Chair, Wendy Williams (and created as a co-committee with the school administration co-chaired by the Chief Academic Officer, Elizabeth McCluskey, EdD), the Finance Committee co-chaired by treasurer Frank Viola and CFO Aykema Mabery-Austin, MBA -- the Finance Committee has two (2) sub-committees: Budget and Audit; the Safety Committee co-chaired by Board Member (Vacant) and Dean of Students (discipline, school climate, and safety), Julia Jimenez, MS, and the Expulsion Committee chaired by the Board Chair or his delegate.
+The other standing Committees are the Education Committee chaired by Board Member, Marangeli Osoria (and created as a co-committee with the school administration co-chaired by the Chief Academic Officer, Elizabeth McCluskey, EdD), the Finance Committee co-chaired by Treasurer, Frank Viola and CFO, Aykema Mabery-Austin, MBA -- the Finance Committee has two (2) sub-committees: Budget and Audit; the Safety Committee co-chaired by Board Member (Vacant) and Dean of Students (discipline, school climate, and safety), Julia Jimenez, MS, and the Expulsion Committee chaired by the Board Chair, John FitzSimmons or his delegate.
 The Board may from time-to-time create and assign ad hoc committees to address specific issues that may come before the Board.
-The Chair is an ex officio member of all committees.
-Also, attending all board meetings is the school principal and DCEO for School Operations, Alberta O'Brien, EDD; CAO, Elizabeth McCluskey, EDD; CFO, Aykema Mabery-Austin, MBA; Executive Assistant to CEO, Kianna Acabeo, BS.
+The Chair is an Ex-Officio member of all committees.
+Also, attending all board meetings is the Founder and President Emeritus, Joseph H. Proietta, EDM; CAO, Elizabeth McCluskey, EDD; CFO, Aykema Mabery-Austin, MBA; Executive Assistant to CEO, Kianna Acabeo, BS.
 Legal counsel from Duane Morris LLC is present at all public meetings.

 * The By-Laws allow the Board to be made up of 3-15 voting members.